Youth Relations & Organizational Equity Manager Trimease K Carter, LMSW

 • Wholespire is not committed to improving the diversity of its employees.

-• Wholespire policies or procedures do not encourage diversity, equity, and inclusion.
+• Wholespire’s policies or procedures do not encourage diversity, equity, and inclusion.

-Overall, what they learned from the various assessments is that they need to continue in the areas in which they’re doing well, but to also start focusing on establishing and communicating organizational policies related to REI, encouraging professional development for leadership and staff, and improving staff interpersonal relationships to move closer toward a truly equitable organization.
-They also realized that internal communication is imperative to staff understanding policies and procedures.
-There were policies and procedures in place that staff did not realize existed.
-Wholespire has been focusing on improving the way we communicate with all staff.
+Overall, what we learned from the various assessments is that we needed to continue in the areas that we’re doing well, but to also start focusing on establishing and communicating organizational policies related to REI, encouraging professional development for leadership and staff, and improving staff interpersonal relationships to move closer toward a truly equitable organization.
+We also realized that internal communication is imperative to staff understanding our policies and procedures, so we’ve focused on improving the way we communicate with all staff.

 Race Equity in the Workplace Series

-Read Part 3: Steps to Advance Race Equity in the Workplace
+Part 3: 6 Steps to Advance Race Equity in the Workplace